About the Glen of Imaal Terrier

 Rural farms and countryside

-The Glen of Imaal Terrier is currently classified as Least Concern.
-Conservation efforts are crucial for preserving this species for future generations.
+The Glen of Imaal Terrier is currently classified as Least Concern on the IUCN Red List.

 The primary threat to the Glen of Imaal Terrier is genetic bottlenecking due to its small global population and limited breeding pool.
 This raises concerns about inherited diseases and loss of genetic diversity.
 While not threatened in the wild, the breed is classified as 'Vulnerable Native Breed' by the UK Kennel Club, with fewer than 300 annual registrations in some years.
 Responsible breeding practices and international cooperation among breed clubs are crucial for its long-term viability.
 Human impact is largely positive, as the breed is maintained by dedicated enthusiasts, but trends toward urban living and reduced demand for working terriers may limit future population growth.